Initialize the REST TorchServeClient object

 Initialize self.
 See help(type(self)) for accurate signature.

-To make calls to REST endpoint, simply initialize a TorchServeClientREST
+To make calls to REST endpoint, simply initialize a TorchServeClientREST object as shown below:

 TorchServeClientREST(base_url=http://localhost, management_port=8081, inference_port=8080)